 | Smoked salmon (lox) | 3 oz (85g) | 99 | 15.5g | 3.7g |

-Canned pink salmon is the budget-friendly winner — 150 calories with nearly 25g of protein and the lowest fat content.
+Canned pink salmon is the budget-friendly winner — 156 calories with 26g of protein and just 5.6g of fat.
 Smoked salmon (lox) is surprisingly lean at 99 calories per 3 oz, making it a smart choice for toast toppings and bagels.

 Salmon vs Other Proteins